rdvdijk/flickr_uploader/README.md

 This will upload all the photos in that folder to a new photoset with the name of the folder (in this case: `folder`).

+If there are more than 500 photos in the folder, separate photosets are created on Flickr, to accomodate Flickr's 500 photos per photoset limit.

 ## License

 Released under the MIT License.